HSF/hsf.github.io/_gsocproposals/2018/proposal_ROOTmpi.md

 ## Task ideas
  * Extend existing communication schemas.
  * Write support for MPI files (may consider some design or idea to integrate it to TFile)
- * Write a memory window, shared memory and RMA support.
  * Checkpoint support at least in OpenMpi and Mpich.
  * Improve the error handler system and messages in the output.
  * User tools:
-    * Write a profiling tool.
+    * Write a profiling tool support.
     * Write a benchmarking module.
     * Integrate valgrind command to ROOTMpi command for debug.

 **Expected results**:
 * working implementation with tests and documentation
-* A machine learning example integrated with TMVA that uses ROOTMpi
 * Performance comparison with a basic example between ROOTMpi and Proof.

 **Requirements**: Advance skills in C/C++, experience in parallel programming with MPI